streamingfast/substreams/docs/new/getting-started/injective/injective-first-sps.md

 A subgraph project is really an NPM-based project, so first you must install all the dependencies by running `npm install`.

-In a production environment, you will publish your subgraph to the (The Graph decentralized network)[https://thegraph.com/docs/en/publishing/publishing-a-subgraph/] (note that The Graph Studio, the hosted testing environment, is not supported for Injective).
+In a production environment, you will publish your subgraph to the [The Graph decentralized network](https://thegraph.com/docs/en/publishing/publishing-a-subgraph/) (note that The Graph Studio, the hosted testing environment, is not supported for Injective).

-Before publishing to decentralized network, you can test your subgraph locally, thus not incurring in any costs associated with the deployment.
+**Before publishing to decentralized network, you can test your subgraph locally**, thus not incurring in any costs associated with the deployment.
 You can run a Graph Node instance (the software that indexers use) in a Docker environment, and replicate the deployment locally.

 In the project that you created previously, the `dev-environment` folders contains all the necessary files to spin up a Docker-based Graph Node environment (note that you will need Docker installed and available in your computer).